samdahboss/samdahboss/README.md

 - Freelance peojects

 ## 💬 Ask me about:
-- Front-end development, especially using HTML, CSS, and JavaScript.
+- Front-end development, especially using React, JavaScript or Typescript.
 - My experiences and projects, such as my portfolio website and various web apps.
 - Anything tech-related—I’m always up for a good discussion!